Books

 (Series Published from 2008-2010)

-Macross Chronicle is not one book but a 50-issue series in which each issue contains loose-leaf style sheets inside a thin folder.
-The first issue contains 20 pages and each issue is divided into specialty sheets titled Mechanic Sheet, Character Sheet, Timeline Sheet, World Guide Sheet, History Sheet, Technology Sheet, Gallery Sheet, Song Sheet, Goods Sheet and four other miscellaneous sheets named Glossary, Tribute, Making and Extra Sheets.
+Macross Chronicle is not one book but a 50-issue series with each issue containing loose-leaf style sheets inside a thin folder published by We've Inc. The first issue contains 20 pages and each issue is divided into specialty sheets titled Mechanic Sheet, Character Sheet, Timeline Sheet, World Guide Sheet, History Sheet, Technology Sheet, Gallery Sheet, Song Sheet, Goods Sheet and four other miscellaneous sheets named Glossary, Tribute, Making and Extra Sheets.
 Each issue is made to fit inside a Macross Chronicle binder (sold seperately) which features dividers for the 7 categories; Mechanic, Character, Timeline, History, Technology, World Guide and Special.
 The Macross Chronicle is definitely a multi-issue fan book and is not a replacement for mechanical art books, since most mechanical sections of the Chronicle do not feature an exhaustive collection of line art.
-However, the Chronicles is a fine compiled work and it is the only book to come out in many years that features full color line art of the Macross Mecha.
-The Macross Chronicle was initially published from 2008 to 2010 with a total of 50 issues.
+Despite some ommissions, the Chronicle is an incredible compiled collection and it is the only book series to come out in many years to feature full color line art of the Macross Mecha.
+The series is also a wealth of information about the Macross universe (though it is all in written Japanese) and expertly collects source material from dozens of other Macross books published over the last 25 years.
+The Macross Chronicle was initially published from July 2008 to June 2010 with a total of 50 issues.

 Click Images For Larger View